 Differentiation of adverse effects

-Most frequent symptoms derived from DAO Deficiency
+Most frequent symptoms derived from DAO deficiency

-The most frequent symptoms derived from DAO Deficiency are:
+The most frequent symptoms derived from DAO deficiency are:

-- Soft-tissue pains usually diagnosed as fibromyalgia.
+- Soft tissue pain often diagnosed as fibromyalgia.

 - Chronic fatigue.

 - Bronchial asthma, wheezing, respiratory disorders (associated with its vasodilator activity of pulmonary tissues).

-Route of histamine in the body
+Histamine pathway in the body